You have more control over

 Blood Glucose

-Maintaining stable blood glucose helps minimize oxidative stress, glycation, and vascular damage—processes that accelerate aging.
+Stable blood glucose helps reduce oxidative stress, glycation, and vascular damage — processes that can speed up metabolic aging.

 Average glucose (Jul 14–Oct 11, 2025): **5.0 mmol/L**